Drone regulations in Greece

 Further requirements in Greece

-Although EU rules apply in many countries, sometimes there are additional requirements you must meet.
-For example, in Greece, you have to apply for a permit if you want to use the airspace.
-This document details the application process if you are a Non-EU or a EU Resident.
+Even though the EU rules apply in many countries, there are sometimes additional requirements that you have to fulfil.
+Previously, it was necessary to apply for a permit in Greece if you wanted to use the airspace.

-2. You plan to fly your drone in a free flight zone.
+Since autumn 2023, this is no longer necessary if you plan to fly your drone in a free flight zone.
 Free flight zones are completely unrestricted areas, i.e. free from civil, military, security, archaeological and other restrictions.
-You can view these through the DRONE AWARE GR application.
+You can see areas with restrictions as zones marked in yellow on a map on the DRONE AWARE GR page.

-If you meet all the requirements, fill out the form and send it to [email protected] and [email protected].
-You will usually receive a response with the permit within a short time.
+Send all files and the completed form to [email protected] and [email protected].
+You will normally receive a reply within a very short time.

 Safety distances and flight bans